 Butternut Squash Tots

 These tots are packed with creamy butternut squash, shredded carrot and lots of flavourful spices.
 Make a big batch and enjoy leftovers as a quick snack, side dish or tossed into a salad.
-They are Whole30, Vegan and always a big hit with a crowd.
+They are always a big hit with a crowd and are Vegan, Vegetarian, Whole30, Grain Free, Gluten Free, Dairy Free and Specific Carbohydrate Diet Legal.

 I’m not too sure what the exact definition of a “tot” is, but in my view it’s a bite sized ball of potato/sweet potato/butternut squash deliciousness that’s slightly crisp on the outside and tender on the inside.
 Most of the tots I’ve ever tried have either been deep-fried or pan-fried to help get that crispy outside shell.
 I wanted to try to avoid oil and frying for this recipe to keep the tots healthy and light without sacrificing any of the texture.